datairahub/politicsdb-api/README.md

 ### Enrich using wikidata

 Enrich people's data using wikidata project "WikiProject every politician".
-The following data are obtained:
+The following data is fetched:

 ```
 Person: